 NCERT Solutions for Class 12 Biology Chapter 4 – Reproductive Health

 Sexual reproduction deals with the process of fertilization as a result of the fusion of male and female gametes whereas asexual reproduction has the involvement of a single parent.

 An analysis of previous chapters indicates that Unit – Reproduction, carries 14 marks.
 This is to say that nearly 20% of the question paper would comprise of questions from this Unit alone.

-Practising solutions, reading and understanding concepts thoroughly can help students fetch good marks.
+Practising these NCERT Solutions, reading and understanding the concepts thoroughly can help students fetch good marks.
 Students can solve previous years’ question papers along with sample question papers in order to get an idea of questions appearing from the unit.